myself-archita/infrared-yolovideomamba/README.md

 - Pipeline figure: `assets/workflow1.png`
 - Evaluation outputs: precision, recall, F1, IoU, AP, mAP, confusion matrix, PR curve, precision curve, recall curve, F1 curve, and loss curves

-For GitHub hygiene, the large dataset and trained weights are intentionally ignored by default.
-If you want, you can upload:

-- a small sample clip
-- a tiny demonstration subset
-- or an inference-only demo notebook

 ## Why this looks strong for recruitment

 - Clear problem statement